 Bernard Aronson served as U.S. Special Representative to the Colombian Peace Process from 2016 to 2019.
-He previously served as the Assistant Secretary of State for Western Hemisphere Affairs, where he also helped negotiate the peace agreement that ended El Salvador’s Civil War.
+He previously served as the Assistant Secretary of State for Inter-American Affairs, where he also helped negotiate the peace agreement that ended El Salvador’s Civil War.

 In the case of the Colombian negotiations with the Revolutionary Armed Forces of Colombia (FARC), where did the negotiations stand when we were appointed as Special Representative, and what were the political motivations of appointing an American special envoy to those negotiations?